Predefined script objects

 project

-project is a special object that can be used in the global project scope.
-The data stored in project is accessible from any script added to the project of your AI assistant.
-For example, if you need some variable to be available across all project scripts, you can save its value to project.
+The project object can be used in the global project scope.
+The data stored in project is accessible from any script added to the AI assistant project.
+For example, if you want a variable to be available in all project scripts, you can save its value to project.

-project can be helpful if you want to split a complex script and separate configuration and data structures from functions and project logic.
-This way, your project will be more transparent and easier to support.
+project can be useful if you want to split a large script and separate configuration and data structures from functions and project logic.
+This will make your project more transparent and easier to support.

-Let’s assume you have two scripts: script1 followed by script2.
-In script1, we define project.config = {initValue: 1}.
-You can then use project.config in script2 as an already existing and defined variable:
+Assume you have two scripts: script1 and script2.
+In script1, you can set project.config = {initValue: 1}.
+Then, you can use project.config in script2 as an existing and defined variable:

 Dialog script